subspace/protocol-specs/docs/decex/permissioned_evm.md

 #### AccountNonce

 `AccountNonce` is used to track Ethereum account nonces.
-(It is not used in implementing private EVM.)
+(It is not used in implementing Permissioned EVMs.)

 #### ContractCreationAllowedBy